Overviews - Progress report tour

 Creating a report

-First, click on the Cohorts menu and select Overviews - Progress from the list.
-This will load the report for the most recent pupil groups you have been investigating for the current term.
+First, click on the Reports menu and select Overviews - Progress from the list.
+This will load the report for the most recent pupil groups you have been investigating for the current term, with Reading, Writing and Maths displayed.
 Here we're looking at year 5.

 We do, however, need to set the expected progress rate.
 As this school is using the 'point in time' assessment approach described above, this equates to no change in assessment over time.
 This will be defined by entering a 0 in the Expected Progress box (highlighted).
 If you have a steps-based approach, enter your expected rate of progress instead.